KobbyMmo/portfolio-react-v1/src/content/contact/index.md

 title: 'Get In Touch'
 ---

-Although I'm not currently looking for any freelance opportunities, my inbox is always open.
-Whether for a potential project or just to say hi, I'll try my best to answer your email!
+Ain't it amazing meeting people?
+Whether for a project or just to say HI.
+Just hit me up.
+I usually respond within few hours. 😊